frappe/manual_erpnext_com/manual_erpnext_com/www/contents/stock/material-request.md

   * Automatically when the Projected Quantity of an Item in stores reaches a particular level.
   * Automatically from your Bill of Materials if you use Production Plan to plan your manufacturing activities.
   * If your Items are inventory items, you must also mention the Warehouse where you expect these Items to be delivered.
 This helps to keep track of the [Projected Quantity](/contents/stock/projected-quantity) for this Item.

+A Material Request can be of type:

+* Purchase - If the request material is to be purchased.
+* Material Transfer - If the requested material is to be shifted from one warehouse to another.
+* Material Issue - If the requested material is to be Issued.

 > Info: Material Request is not mandatory.
 It is ideal if you have centralized buying so that you can collect this information from various departments.